 - Medium Term Employment Permit (MTEP) - until they reach 5 consecutive years of residence in Guernsey.

 - Open Market HMO Resident Permit (Part D) (OMHMORP) - until they reach 5 consecutive years of residence in Guernsey.

 - Anyone who holds a Short Term Employment Permit (STEP), Discretionary Resident Permit - Short Term Employment (DRP-STE), Medium Term Employment Permit (MTEP) or Open Market HMO Resident Permit (Part D) (OMHMORP) who has reached their limit (e.g. 5-year limit) on or before 31st March 2023 (which means they can no longer hold these types of Permit), may be able to hold a further 12-month Discretionary Resident Permit to continue working in Guernsey.

 - For Open Market HMO Resident Permit (Part D) holders who have reached their 5-year limit, they should only expect to be granted a Discretionary Resident Permit under this policy if their job role is found within the Employment Permit Policy.
 [415kb]

 - Please note an Employment Permit application can only be made by an employer at their discretion.

-- To apply for this extension, the employer simply makes an online application for a 'Short Term Employment Permit', through their existing Population Portal account.
+- To apply for a Permit under this policy, the employer simply makes an online application for a 'Short Term Employment Permit', through their existing Population Portal account.
 This type of Permit can only be issued for up to 12 months.
 For administrative reasons the Permit is issued as a Discretionary Resident Permit.

 - Medium Term Employment Permit holders eligible for this policy will still be considered householders, and will continue to be able to accommodate their immediate family members.
 [423kb] Their immediate family members will need to re-apply for a Family Member Resident Permit through their online Population Portal account.